 Afterward, proceed to the Recipients tab to add the email accounts you wish to send your Power BI reports to.
 Click the plus sign to add an individual email, or the next button to bulk import destinations.
 You can add as many data recipients as you wish.

-Selecting the reports for your automatic playlist
+Selecting the reports, dashboards or visuals for your automatic playlist

 Lastly, open the PowerBI Robots desktop agent and hit Synchronize on the General tab.